ucr-hpcc/ucr-hpcc.github.io/content/en/Manuals/login.md

 Users with an HPCC cluster account can access them with the same login credential used for [ssh access](#a-ssh-login-from-terminal).
 The `Username+Password` authentication method with Duo is currently not required for these services.
 For load balancing RStudio Server has two instances:
 [RStudio Server 1](https://rstudio.hpcc.ucr.edu) and [RStudio Server 2](http://rstudio2.hpcc.ucr.edu).
 If one of these services is slow or not available, users want to choose the alternative instance.
-A much more efficient method for using RStudio Server is provided via a custom compute node instance using `srun`.
+A much more efficient method for using RStudio Server are custom compute node instances using `srun`.
 This option is described [here](https://hpcc.ucr.edu/manuals/linux_basics/text/#2-compute-node-instance).

 ## C. Data Sharing Access

 Users accessing HPCC's infrastructure mainly for file transfers and data sharing want to follow the corresponding instructions on the [Data Sharing](https://hpcc.ucr.edu/manuals/hpc_cluster/sharing/#file-transfers) page.
+Note, users with data sharing accounts have to provide their public [SSH Key](#ssh-keys) when accesing the system for the first time by following the instructions in the [SSH Key](#ssh-keys) section above.